lamdu/hypertypes/README.md

 * `FlexibleContexts`, `FlexibleInstances` and `UndecidableInstances` are required to specify many constraints
 * `GADTs` and `RankNTypes` enable functions like `hmap` which get `forall`ed functions with witness parameters
 * `MultiParamTypeClasses` is needed for the `Unify` and `Infer` type classes
-* `PolyKinds` is used for re-using combinators such as `Product` and `Sum` rather than defining specifically kinded variants of them
 * `ScopedTypeVariables` and `TypeApplications` assist writing short code that type checks

 Many harmless syntactic extensions are also used: